ubc-library-rc/AI_for_coding/content/4_Code_Build_Practice.md

 ## Glossary
 Here is a link to the <a href="https://ubc-library-rc.github.io/AI_for_coding/content/Glossary.html" target="_blank">full workshop glossary</a>, but we list a few key terms form this page below:
 <ol type="1">
-  <li>Dummy data: A fake dataset that has the same data types and structure as your real data.
+  <li><b>Dummy data</b>: A fake dataset that has the same data types and structure as your real data.
 These datasets are used to make sure code works and work around data privacy and ownership concerns of using real data.</li>
-  <li>Prompt: Text input you give the LLM.</li>
+  <li><b>Prompt</b>: Text input you give the LLM.</li>
 </ol>